City-of-Melbourne/govcore/docs/govcore.md

 Problems:

 - Foundations laid pre-2000
-- Most have not re-architected*
+- Most have not re-architected (excepting TechOne)
 - No APIs (or very limited)
 - No mobile customer interface
 - Not cloud native (or capable)